pasientskyhosting/secure-mac-guide/README.md

 Your YubiKey are now setup with your Macbook and can be used.
 You should store the backup YubiKey somewhere safe for recovery - like in a vault in your bank ;)

 ## Enable YubiKey for Auth, Sudo and Screensaver
-Before you proceed, you should verify you have the `/usr/local/lib/security/pam_yubico.so` file present on your Macbook from your earlier preparations.
+Before you proceed, you should verify you have the `/usr/local/lib/security/pam_yubico.so` or `/opt/homebrew/lib/security/pam_yubico.so` file present on your Macbook from your earlier preparations.
 If you dont, you will lock your self out of your Macbook now.

 Edit the following files: